Gabriella Cilmi: Artistry

 Cilmi has a contralto vocal range and has been compared to Anastacia and Amy Winehouse for her vocal stylings during the initial stages of her career.
 Cilmi also discovered her sound was partly caused by a back problem, known as hollow back or lordosis, which affects the way in which she uses her diaphragm muscles when singing, producing a more throaty sound.

 In a review for Ten, Caroline Sullivan of The Guardian complimented her voice stating it as 'precociously blistering' and 'Her zest and powerful voice can't be faulted'.
 Take 40 commented further 'a voice that sounds like it fell from the heavens' further noting her abilities as a 'vocal powerhouse' and being a 'brilliant and unique vocal talent'.
 She describes her music as "Quite vulnerable and compromised".
 Her debut Lessons to Be Learned is seen as having pop rock, jazz, blues and soul influences.
 Her voice is also seen as having a blend of Anastacia and Macy Gray elements.
 She experimented with "Eurovision disco and '50s jazz and 1950s sound" also on Lessons to Be Learned.
 Ten, her second album is her tribute to disco and EDM pop, highlighted by Invisible Girl discussing being someones "dirty little secret".
 She also had experimented with campy electro pop and a Moroder-ish "Love Me Cos You Want To".
 During her early twenties, she began to record her third album The Sting as her voice became raspier and developed a lower range, which allowed her to display her own signature sound.
 She discusses relationships that were doomed to fail on her the Sting album, which deals with her upset with career and relationship failures.
 The Water is described as "high-energy tracks that all exude a heady mix of soul drenched folk and swing whilst offering crossover hints of pop and country" and a range from country to soul music.
+On her fourth album, 'Pure Love', Cilmi took inspiration from artists such as Roberta Flack, Janis Joplin and Carole King.
+Cilmi co-wrote the third single from 'Pure Love', "Pieces", with Australian songwriter Julia Church and stated that she "purposefully sought out female collaborators" to bring the female gaze of the track to the forefront.
+"I wrote this one with Julia Church who is one of the most brilliant artists and songwriters I’ve ever worked with.
+I was listening to Roberta Flack’s record ‘First Take’ at the time and that really inspired the mood of the song."